-Stage (iii) 2.4 Implementation of measures at the local level Implementa tion of adaptation measures For a successful implementation of a sub-national adaptation strategy, the selected measures have to be concrete, feasible, inserted into the adaptation framework and coherent with the sectoral strategies at higher levels.
+Cto (''') 2.4 Implementation of measures at the local level Stage (III) Implementa For a supportful implementation of a sub-national adaptation strategy, the colored managing have to be tion of For a successful implementation of a sub-national adaptation strategy, the selected measures have to be adaptation concrete, feasible, inserted into the adaptation framework and coherent with the sectoral strategies at measures higher levels.
 The prioritization of the adaptation measures has to be based on transparent and clearly defined criteria.
 At the same time it must be kept in mind that the shortage of funding and financial incentives can undermine the willingness of stakeholders to take part to adaptation actions.